Gypsy (1962 film): Box office

-Critical reception
+Critical response

-Film historian Douglas McVay observed in his book The Musical Film, "Fine as West Side Story is, though, it is equaled and, arguably, surpassed - in a rather different idiom - by another filmed Broadway hit: Mervyn LeRoy’s Gypsy.
-Arthur Laurents' book (for) West Side Story (adapted for the screen by Ernest Lehman), though largely craftsmanlike, falls short of his libretto for Gypsy (scripted on celluloid by Leonard Spigelgass), based on the memoirs of the transatlantic stripper Gypsy Rose Lee.
-The dialogue and situations in Gypsy have more wit, bite and emotional range, and the characterizations are more complex."
+Film historian Douglas McVay observed in his book The Musical Film, "Fine as West Side Story is, though, it is equalled and, arguably, surpassed – in a rather different idiom – by another filmed Broadway hit: Mervyn LeRoy's Gypsy.
+Arthur Laurents' 'book' [for] West Side Story (adapted for the screen by Ernest Lehman), though largely craftsmanlike, falls short of his libretto for Gypsy (scripted on celluloid by Leonard Spigelgass), based on the memoirs of the transatlantic stripper Gypsy Rose Lee.
+The dialogue and situations in Gypsy have more wit, bite and emotional range, and the characterisations are more complex."

 Variety noted "There is a wonderfully funny sequence involving three nails-hard strippers which comes when Gypsy has been unreeling about an hour.
 The sequence is thoroughly welcome and almost desperately needed to counteract a certain Jane One-Note implicit in the tale of a stage mother whose egotisms become something of a bore despite the canny skills of director-producer Mervyn LeRoy to contrive it otherwise.
 Rosalind Russell's performance as the smalltime brood-hen deserves commendation...It is interesting to watch [Natalie Wood]...go through the motions in a burlesque world that is prettied up in soft-focus and a kind of phony innocence.
 Any resemblance of the art of strip, and its setting, to reality is, in this film, purely fleeting."